Four trends shaping shopping in 2024: Are retailers ready?

-With this in mind, retailers must pay attention to these trends which will impact shopper behaviour in the new year.

-Laurian Venter, Sales Director at OneDayOnly.co.za, said that following consistent declines in retail trade sales over the bulk of 2023, retailers must adapt their operations in line with today’s purchasing patterns if they are to avoid a similar fate in 2024.
+Laurian Venter, Sales Director at OneDayOnly.co.za, South Africa’s original daily deals site explains that following consistent declines in retail trade sales over the bulk of 2023, retailers must adapt their operations in line with today’s purchasing patterns if they are to avoid a similar fate in 2024.

 “With South Africans feeling more financially stressed this past year, the way we shop has changed.
 And, with further economic uncertainty expected in the coming year, it will continue changing.
-But if retailers don’t change too, they will be left behind by consumers who choose to spend their money with those that do,” Venter said.
+But if retailers don’t change too, they will be left behind by consumers who choose to spend their money with those that do.”

 Below, she unpacks four trends that could give retailers a competitive edge in 2024: